dtkaplan/DCF-2014/CaseStudies/Wind-Vector/melt-example/2011-10-28-wind-melt-example.md

 ## 6 35.0 282.5 2011_10_01_00   3.5
 ```

 Now, each row is one unique combination of latitude, longitude, and date, and the value at that combination.
 We can provide slightly nicer output by telling `melt` what we want to name our columns.
-We now do this for both `u` and `v`.
+We can do this for all our variables.

 ```r